 The .NET Framework class library provides access to system functionality for managed application development.
 It is the foundation on which .NET Framework applications, components, and controls are built.

-Desktop apps can use a subset of the Windows Runtime APIs.
+Desktop apps can use a subset of the UWP APIs.

-Windows Store apps can use a subset of the Win32 and COM API.
-This subset of APIs was chosen to support key scenarios for Windows Store apps that were not already covered by the Windows Runtime, HTML/CSS, or other supported languages or standards.
+Universal Windows Platform (UWP) apps can use a subset of the Win32 and COM API.
+This subset of APIs was chosen to support key scenarios for UWP apps that were not already covered by the Windows Runtime, HTML/CSS, or other supported languages or standards.